Five Studies Pushing the Limits of Science

 To encourage adoption of PRISM, the team will also produce reagents and software and hardware for a prototype platform that will be widely shared with other biologists.

 Discovering the Mechanisms of Evolution

 All living organisms are under constant selective pressure to evolve new traits.
 Whether it’s a virus or a tumor cell, interactions with the environment shape organisms’ genomes to improve their ability to survive and reproduce.
 However, little is known about the precise molecular mechanisms that underlie the process of adding beneficial mutations into the genome.

-Daniel Cifuentes, BU College of Arts & Sciences assistant professor of biochemistry, Mo Khalil, BU College of Engineering associate professor of biomedical engineering, and Slava Labunskyy, BU School of Medicine associate professor of dermatology, hypothesize that microRNAs, a family of small regulatory RNAs that repress gene expression, allow organisms to explore the evolutionary space efficiently because the effect of these miRNAs is reversible.
+Daniel Cifuentes, a BU College of Arts & Sciences assistant professor of biochemistry, Mo Khalil, a BU College of Engineering associate professor of biomedical engineering, and Slava Labunskyy, a BU School of Medicine associate professor of dermatology, hypothesize that microRNAs, a family of small regulatory RNAs that repress gene expression, allow organisms to explore the evolutionary space efficiently because the effect of these miRNAs is reversible.
 That’s in stark contrast to random genetic mutations, which are affixed.